qeleb/pickney/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-### `npm run eject`

-Removes the single build dependency from your project.

-Copies all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

 ## Additional Information